anuket-project/anuket-specifications/doc/ref_model/chapters/chapter03.md

 - **Physical Infrastructure Resources:** This layer consists of physical hardware components such as servers, (including random access memory, local storage, network ports, and hardware acceleration devices), storage devices, network devices, etc. and the basic input output system (BIOS).
 - **NFVI Software:** This layer consists of both the host Operating System (OS) responsible for managing the physical infrastructure resources as well as the virtualization/containerization technology which, on request, dynamically allocates hardware components and exposes them as virtual resources.
 - **Virtual Infrastructure Resources:** This layer represents all the infrastructure resources (compute, storage and networks) which the NFVI provides to the workloads such as VNFs/CNFs.
 These virtual resources can be managed by the tenants and tenant workloads directly or indirectly via an application programming interface (API).
 - **Workloads (VNFs/CNFs):** This layer consists of workloads such as virtualized and/or containerized network functions that run on top of a VM or as a Container.
-The virtual infrastructure resources provided by the NFVI can be grouped into four categories as shown in the diagram in Figure 3-2.
+The virtual infrastructure resources provided by the NFVI can be grouped into four categories as shown in the diagram in **Figure 3-2**.

 The virtual infrastructure resources provided by the NFVI can be grouped into four categories as shown in the diagram below: